fruchtzwerg/portfolio/apps/slides/pages/2-http/rest/uri.md

 <v-click>

-"A comment written by a user: `/users/:id/comments/:commentId`"
+A comment written by a user: `/users/:id/comments/:commentId`

 </v-click>